Enhance visitor experience in government facilities with digital communications

-Whether you are a small town or a large city the uses for visual communications are numerous and the advantages are significant.
+Whether you are a small town or a large city the uses for digital communications are numerous and the advantages are significant.
 By replacing static signs with a network of screens and interactive kiosks, governments can streamline operations and reduce operating costs both now and in the future.
-A visual communications network is a cost effective infrastructure that can support multiple departments and many applications.
+A digital communications network is a cost effective infrastructure that can support multiple departments and many applications.

-The applications of visual communications in government extend far beyond a network of digital signs and include other areas such as self-service kiosks, interactive wayfinding stations, emergency notifications, and visitor communications.
+The applications of digital communications in government extend far beyond a network of digital signs and include other areas such as self-service kiosks, interactive wayfinding stations, emergency notifications, and visitor communications.

 - Welcome visitors and direct them easily to where they need to go with interactive wayfinding and digital building maps